 Related Post: How To Use MailerLite

-MailerLite is free for the first 1000 subscribers.
 The sooner you start your email marketing, the better.
-If you want to make money online, you need to sell and a simple way to start selling is by promoting affiliate links in your newsletter.
+If you want to make money online, you need to sell.
+A simple way to start selling is by promoting affiliate links in your newsletter.

 This gets both you and your subscribers used to it.
-It is also an awesome way to connect with people who already like your content enough to give you their email address.
+It is an awesome way to connect with people who already like your content.
 This is huge!

 If you have a problem with the “salesy” part, then find free stuff to promote to your list.
 Just get used to putting links into your newsletter, as well as writing that weekly newsletter.